vshaxe/vshaxe/.github/CONTRIBUTING.md

 - issues with vshaxe itself should be reported to [vshaxe](https://github.com/vshaxe/vshaxe/issues)
 - issues with haxe-languageserver should be reported to [vshaxe](https://github.com/vshaxe/vshaxe/issues) as well (**completion** issues for instance)
 - issues with **syntax highlighting** should be reported to [haxe-tmLanguage](https://github.com/vshaxe/haxe-TmLanguage/issues) (this does not include the "squiggly lines" from diagnostics)
+- issues with Flash or HXCPP debugging should be reported to [vshaxe-debugadapter](https://github.com/vshaxe/vshaxe-debugadapter)